joomlashack/ShackBuilder/README.md

 ### Merge and minify scripts

 Scripts can be minified and optionally merged creating a bundle file.
-This requires the JsShrink library.
+This requires the JsShrink library and setting the global property `home.path` on the AllediaBuilder/global.properties file.

 To minify script files you create a `<minify>` tag inside the `<alledia>` tag.
 You can specify single script files, as well create bundle files.